The Land of Dreams

 (Photo credit: Ashley Rae)

 A body of water such as this always deserves our utmost respect and our own safety in mind at all times, although this holds true for any water.
-Big wide-open spaces like Lake Ontario can quickly go from calm to fierce when the wind kicks up even a little.
+Big, wide-open spaces like Lake Ontario can quickly go from calm to fierce when the wind kicks up even a little.
 Due to its size and shape, Lake Ontario does not have the shelter that you’d find on a smaller body of water.
 No matter your boat, checking the wind before heading out on this water body is crucial.
 I check various weather sources before going out.
 I really like the Windfinder Pro app that I downloaded on my smartphone (for a small fee).
 Opening up this app and taking a look before planning a trip is always my first step.
 It can change day to day, too, so it’s a good idea to check it frequently.

-I live in Ottawa now but have family back in the Bay of Quinte area.
+I live in Ottawa now, but have family back in the Bay of Quinte area.
 When I’m home and the winds are down, it’s off to Lake O I go.
-This summer I’ve been fortunate to hit some great low wind days and as a result, got out to chase some smallmouth bass.
+This summer, I’ve been fortunate to hit some great low-wind days and, as a result, got out to chase some smallmouth bass.
 Oh, what fun!

 The fishery is certainly different from anything else I’ve fished, and there’s a bit of a learning curve to it if you’re used to smaller bodies of water.
 During the time I visited (early summer), smallmouth were still quite shallow and water temperatures were in the high 60s to low 70s.
-Unlike inland lake fishing, I haven’t had days out there with insane numbers but the quality is certainly there.
+Unlike inland lake fishing, I haven’t had days out there with insane numbers, but the quality is certainly there.
 My recent experiences resulted in the average smallmouth being 3-4 pounds.

 The first few days of my trip, fish were hammering moving baits.
 Swimbaits, Chatterbaits, and jerk baits all worked well.
-A cold front came along and the bite slowed down so adjusting to more finesse tactics was key.
+A cold front came along, and the bite slowed down, so adjusting to more finesse tactics was key.
 Ned Rigs, drop shots, and tubes kept the bite going.

-When there’s a lot of water to cover, patience and paying attention to details is so important.
+When there’s a lot of water to cover, patience and paying attention to details are so important.
 It’s beautiful out there and so easy to wander to unproductive water.
-The slightest change in structure can be the secret to success and can help eliminate a lot of water too.
+The slightest change in structure can be the secret to success and can help eliminate a lot of water, too.
 My fishing partner, Eric, and I found our fish in areas with boulders, broken-up rock, and weed clumps.
 We picked up the odd fish in areas that didn’t match the recipe above, but our numbers came from the mixture.

 2 smallmouth bass in net